neoclide/coc-tslint/Readme.md

 # coc-tslint

+Tthis extension is not maintained anymore, it can't work with latest coc.nvim.

 Tslint language server extension for [coc.nvim](https://github.com/neoclide/coc.nvim).

 The `tslint` module is resolved from current file and then global modules of `npm` and `yarn`.